DEFINITIONS

 APPLICATION PROCESS

 Any filmmaker, screenwriter, director, editor, actor, producer, cinematographer or a creative professional with a completed and registered script may apply.
-Applicants must be members of the Cininfo Community (free to join).
+Applicants must be active members on Cininfo.

 Yes.
 You need to have an active Cininfo membership to apply for this program.
 All members in all tiers (monthly, quarterly, annual) of the membership are eligible to apply.

 You need to be an active Cininfo member to apply for this program.
-If you get selected for the mentorship panel, you need to pay an application fee as mentioned on the form.
+If you get selected for the program, you need to pay a program participation fee as mentioned on the form.

-Note: You may only submit one registered script, and this will be the only project you are allowed to pitch to the Cininfo Launchpad mentors.
+Note: You may only submit one application, and this will be the only project you are allowed to pitch to the Cininfo Launchpad Producers.
 Please ensure all materials align with that submission.
+You will have to share the registered script to the producer(s) if you get selected.

-All written submissions must be in English.
+All written submissions must be in English or Hindi.
 If your script contains non-English dialogue, please provide English translations.

-No. Only one project per applicant will be selected and this will be the only project you are allowed to pitch to the Cininfo Launchpad mentors.
+No. Only one project per applicant will be selected and this will be the only project you are allowed to pitch to the Cininfo Launchpad Producer Panel

 ELIGIBILITY